 managers clarify outputs, feedback and resources

-organizations be more productive and productive of the right things
+organizations become more productive and productive of the right things

 businesses cover for inadequate educational systems